cshuptrine/nyckle-website-new/_posts/2022-04-29-introducing-search-functions.md

 date: 2022-04-29
 title: Introducing Nyckel Image Search Functions
 author: oscar
-summary: Nyckel Image Search functions enable cross-modal semantic search of images and text using the latest Deep Learning technology.
+description: Nyckel Image Search functions enable cross-modal semantic search of images and text using the latest Deep Learning technology.
 Get started with a few simple API commands.
-og_image: /blog/images/2022/nft-finder-screenshot.jpg
+image: /blog/images/2022/nft-finder-screenshot.webp
 ---

 We just released a new function type: Search!
 Our Search functions complement our Classification functions and broaden the use-cases supported by Nyckel.
 In this blogpost I discuss what they are, why we released them, and how they work.